awsdocs/amazon-workdocs-administration-guide/doc_source/connect_directory_connector.md

 In this tutorial, you’ll learn how to set up an Amazon WorkDocs site using an AWS Directory Service AD Connector directory to connect to your on\-premises directory\.

-**Note**
-If you use AD Connector with Amazon WorkDocs, you won’t be able to share file view links outside the company or invite external users to become contributors\.

 **Topics**
 + [Before You Begin](#ad-connector-prereqs)
 + [Step 1: Launch the Amazon WorkDocs Site](#ad-connector-site)